Zilliqa/zilliqa-developer/devops/bucket-separation.md

 ## CONFIGURE BASTION TO GIVE ACCESS TO S3 [OPTIONAL]

-If the bastion is already transeparently authenicated, then no need for this step
+If the bastion is already transparently authenticated, then no need for this step

 1. Go to zilliqa login page and login
 2. Choose the role which has S3 access.